grobian/carbon-c-relay/carbon-c-relay.md

     connections, this setting likely needs to be increased to avoid connection refused errors on the clients.

+  * `-U` <bufsize>:
+    Sets the socket send/receive buffer sizes in bytes.
+When unset, the OS default is used.
+The maximum is also determined by the OS.
+The sizes are set using setsockopt with the flags SO_RCVBUF and SO_SNDBUF.
+Setting this size may be necessary for large volume scenarios, for which also `-B` might apply.

   * `-T` <timeout>:
     Specifies the IO timeout in milliseconds used for server connections.
     The default is `600` milliseconds, but may need increasing when WAN